quasarframework/quasar-framework.org/source/components/dialog.md

 You can access the Dialog's VueModel through the returned *Modal Object*.
 Read about its properties on [Quasar Modal](/components/modal.html#Basic-Usage) documentation page.

+> **IMPORTANT**
+> When user hits the browser/phone/tablet back button, the Dialog will get closed automatically..

 ## Components
 The following components are properties of the *objectWithComponents* parameter from above and can be used for all Dialog types available.